intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Authentication/README.md

 Refer to the [API client documentation](/docs/data-core-api-client) for more details on available API calls.

 `IndustrialAppStoreClient` is a _scoped_ service.
 For scenarios where you need to call the Industrial App Store APIs from a background service or similar, you must ensure that your code runs inside or creates a new dependency injection scope.

-Additionally, when running outside of the HTTP request pipeline, you must explicitly retrieve and initialise the `ITokenStore` service so that it can be used to provide access tokens to the API client.
+Additionally, when running outside of the HTTP request pipeline, you must explicitly retrieve and initialise the `ITokenStore` service prior to using the `IndustrialAppStoreClient` so that it can correctly provide access tokens to the API client.

 > The `ITokenStore` service is initialised automatically when the client is created within the HTTP request pipeline.